wkania/symfony-docs/reference/constraints/UniqueEntity.rst

 .. include:: /reference/constraints/_groups-option.rst.inc

+If object being validated field name(s) do not match the ones from the entity, use key-value mapping; Where ``key`` is the name of the field in the object being validated and ``value`` is the name of the field in the entity.
+Field name(s) mapping only applies when the object being validated is not an entity.

 identifierFieldNames
 ~~~~~~~~~~~~~~~~~~~~

 **type**: ``array`` | ``string`` [:ref:`default option <validation-default-option>`]

-Use it only when the validated object is not an entity and you need to update an entity.
+Use it only when the object being validated is not an entity and you need to update an
+entity with it.
 This option is the identifier field name that is the ``primary key`` or the identifier
-field names that are ``composite keys`` in the entity set by the `entityClass`_ option.
+field names that are ``composite keys`` in the entity class set by the `entityClass`_
+option.
 If set, it won’t trigger a uniqueness constraint violation when the only not unique
 entity identifier(s) value(s) will be matching corresponding value(s) from the
-validated object.
+object being validated.
-If validated object field names do not match the ones from the entity,
+If object being validated field name(s) do not match the ones from the entity,
-use key-value mapping; Where ``key`` is the name of the field in the validated object
+use key-value mapping; Where ``key`` is the name of the field in the object being
-and ``value`` is the name of the field in the entity.
+validated and ``value`` is the name of the field in the entity.

 Consider this example: